Overview

 To make the workshop even better next year, feel free to fill out this survey so we know if you liked the workshop and how we can improve it.

-It only takes 2 minutes and helps us a lot! :))
+It only takes 2 minutes to fill out and helps us a lot! :))